 Good employers will take measures to ensure that their employees are taken care of.
 If an employee reports discrimination or complains about sexual harassment, an employer should follow the necessary steps in order to properly handle the situation.
 Unfortunately, many employers do not play by the rules, and the employee suffers a demotion or is wrongfully terminated.

-At Carter Law Offices, our Kansas City employment attorneys stand up for employees and make certain that their rights are protected.
+At Carter Law Offices, our Kansas City employment lawyers stand up for employees and make certain that their rights are protected.
 Our law firm represents individuals in employment law claims from our offices in Kansas City, Missouri.
 At our firm, we only side with the employee — never siding with large companies or organizations.

 If you've faced discrimination in the workplace, or been fired without cause, call 816-283-3500 today for a free consultation with an experienced Kansas City employment lawyer.